 6. VAL server 2 sends access token request to CCF to access the spatial anchor (anchor_123).

-7. CCF authorizes the request based on local policies and authorization policies of the spatial anchor (anchor_123) presented in VAL server 1 profile.
+7. CCF authorizes the request based on local policies (e.g. if a VAL server is allowed to consume spatial anchor related services) and authorization policies associated with the spatial anchor (e.g. if the anchor_123 can be read/updated by the VAL server 2) presented in VAL server 1 profile.
 If VAL server2 is authorized, generates an access token.

-NOTE: Optional CCF may implicitly ask authorization from VAL server1 based preconfigured policies.
+NOTE: Optional CCF may implicitly ask authorization from VAL server1 if there's no authorization information associated with the spatial anchor based on local policies.

 8. CCF sends the access token to VAL server2.